-The 1950s saw the introduction of computers to manufacturing.
+In the 1950s, computers became a staple of manufacturing.
 Advances in telecommunication, electronics, and IT infrastructure lead to widespread automation using robots and PLCs (programmable Logic Controllers).
-Efficient machines paired with computers began performing tasks that only humans were capable of in the past.
+Efficient machines paired with computers performed tasks that only humans were capable of in the past.

 The Fourth Industrial Revolution (Industry 4.0), Interconnectivity 2011-present

-Advances in data storage, networking, and artificial intelligence have made integrating systems and data possible on a grand scale.
-Companies can now equip components within a manufacturing facility with sensors to enable machinery to more comprehensively assist with complex tasks.
+Deep system integrations that pass large-scale data between machines became possible by advances in data storage, networking, and artificial intelligence.
+Companies can now equip components within a manufacturing facility with sensors that enable machinery to assist with complex tasks more comprehensively.
 These sensors pass data back to central systems for distribution throughout the enterprise, providing diagnostics and analysis to streamline processes.
-The interconnectivity of systems, paired with real-time data and machine learning, is the foundation of today’s industrial revolution.
+The foundation of Industry 4.0 is the interconnectivity of systems, paired with real-time data and machine learning that drive factory automation.

 Requirements of Industry 4.0

-The goal of Industry 4.0 is to automate manufacturing by harnessing cyber-physical systems to collect, analyze, and communicate data through interconnected networks.
+The goal of Industry 4.0 is to automate manufacturing through cyber-physical systems that collect, analyze, and communicate data between interconnected networks.

-We will cover four requirements for achieving the automated data intelligence needed to achieve Industry 4.0 successfully.
+We will cover four requirements for achieving the automated data intelligence needed to achieve Industry 4.0.

-Communication has come a long way over the last 200 years.
+Communication has advanced significantly over the last 200 years.

-To communicate important information across the country, mail systems like The Pony Express would transport physical letters through a network of horses relaying mail across the country.
-The Pony Express was a lot faster than the old methods where letters slowly made their way on wagon trains.
+In America, mail systems like The Pony Express transported physical letters through a network of horses relaying mail across the country.
+The Pony Express was a lot faster than the old methods where letters slogged on wagon trains for weeks or months.

-The whole world was turned upside down when the telegraph was invented, bringing instant communication between parties that were hundreds of miles away.
-Locomotives started carrying large amounts of information and documents by railway.
+The invention of the telegraph turned the world upside down, bringing instant communication across hundreds of miles.
+Locomotives started carrying large amounts of information and documents by railway around the same time.

 After the invention of the telephone, people were able to have conversations over long distances.
-Then came computer intranets, and finally, the expansion of intranets to the World Wide Web and the internet we use today.
+Then came computer intranets.
+And finally, the expansion of connected intranets to the World Wide Web and the internet we use today.

 Ever since the 1990s, the pace of data communication has increased exponentially.